Black Speech: Objective

-Fictional history of the language
+Fictional history

 The linguist and Tolkien scholar Carl F. Hostetter wrote that the Dark Lord Sauron created the Black Speech "in a perverse antiparallel of Aulë's creation of Khuzdul for the Dwarves".
 Sauron attempted to impose Black Speech as the official language of the lands he dominated and all his servants, but in this he was only partially successful.
 Black Speech influenced the Orcs' vocabulary, but soon developed into many Orkish dialects, which were not mutually intelligible.
 By the end of the Third Age, Orcs mostly communicated using a debased Westron.
 Tolkien described one Orc's utterances as being in "the Common Speech, which he made almost as hideous as his own tongue".

 The language was used "only in Mordor", Tolkien stated, and it was "never used willingly by any other people"; for this reason, "even the names of places in Mordor are in English", representing Westron.

 The One Ring inscription

 The only text of "pure" Black Speech is the inscription upon the One Ring.
 It is written in the Elvish Tengwar script, with flourishes: